Roee-Bar/Roee-bar/README.md

 ## 🚀 What I'm Up To
 - 💼 Working as a Business Intelligence Data Analyst at Elbit Systems
-- 🎓 Studying Software Engineering (Expected graduation: Mar 2026)
+- 🎓 Studying B.Sc.
+Software Engineering (Expected graduation: Mar 2026)
 - 🌱 Always learning and exploring new technologies
 - 🤝 Manager at Technion Venture Capital Club